ise-uiuc/nnsmith/doc/cli.md

                     cmp.with='{type:tvm, optmax:true, target:cpu}'
 ```

+## Experimental: Gradient checking

+For `pt2` and `torchjit`, we have initial supports for examining the gradients.

+To enable that, just need to append `mgen.grad_check=true` to the examples illustrated above.

 ## Data type testing

 Many compilers do not support a full set of operators (in ONNX and TensorFlow).
 Thus, we infer the support set by doing single operator testing.